evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ## User Interface and Control

-The BMW i5 M60 xDrive has twin screens on a shared frame mounted with brackets on the dashboard.
+The BMW i5 M60 xDrive has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details: